 Undergraduate and graduate students may win the individual award once per degree (once as undergraduate, once as MS, and once as PhD student), but then they are no longer eligible to compete in that degree classification.
-Once an undergraduate student wins the individual award, they may no longer compete as an undergraduate student but could compete as a graduate student in the MS degree category.
-However, to maintain the participation involved with industry, past winners (who are still in their degree program) can serve in a volunteer role as a judge, grader, etc. Once an undergraduate or an MS graduate student wins the individual award in the MS degree category, they will no longer be eligible to compete as a graduate student until actively enrolled in a PhD program.
+Once an undergraduate student wins the individual award, they may no longer compete as an undergraduate student but could compete as a graduate student Once an undergraduate or graduate student wins the overall individual award in the graduate decree category, they will no longer be eligible to compete as a student unless they continue with an additional degree program.
+To maintain the participation involved with industry, past winners (who are still in their degree program) can serve in a volunteer role as a judge, grader, etc.